Birth Control Is For Every Body

 Transgender and nonbinary people.
 Many transgender and nonbinary (TGNB) people experience gender dysphoria, a.k.a. an intense form of distress that comes when your inner gender doesn’t match your physical body, or the way that others perceive you.
 While talk therapy, gender affirming clothing, hormone therapy, and other options can help reduce gender dysphoria, those options aren’t always easily accessible.

 That’s where birth control comes in.
-The American College of Obstetricians and Gynecologists has confirmed that all methods of birth control used by cisgender women are safe for TGNB people as well.
-Since menstruation and unplanned pregnancy could worsen gender dysphoria, taking an oral contraceptive is a safe way for TGNB people to affirm their gender and avoid triggering dysphoria.
-Plus, the pill is a much less physically invasive method of birth control when compared to an IUD.
+Since menstruation and unplanned pregnancy could worsen gender dysphoria, taking an oral contraceptive is one way for TGNB people to affirm their gender and avoid triggering dysphoria by regulating or entirely stopping menstruation.

-And heads up: contrary to popular belief, hormonal birth control is not a replacement for gender-affirming hormone therapy.
+And heads up: contrary to popular belief, hormonal birth control is not a replacement for gender-affirming hormone therapy, nor is gender-affirming hormone therapy an effective form of contraception.
 The estrogen that’s in birth control is a different form and dosage than what’s prescribed to transgender women.
 Plus, trans women also usually get an anti-androgen, which is a testosterone blocker.
 So while it may be tempting to ask for a birth control prescription and think that you’re hacking hormone therapy, working with your doctor to determine the right doses of estrogen and anti-androgen will be a much safer, more effective way to affirm your gender.

 People in LGBTQIA+ relationships.
 Even if you’re not having penetrative penis-in-vagina sex, you can still take birth control.
 We’ll go into this more in the next section, but taking the pill can help reduce symptoms of PMS, endometriosis, PCOS, and more.
 Even if it feels “silly” to be on birth control in a non-heterosexual relationship, know that it’s not—you’re just making the best choice for your health with the resources you have available.